Blog

 Safe Delegation in Healthcare: Why Training Must Be Tailored, Supervised, and Patient-Specific

 Nurse Delegated Health Tasks refer to specific healthcare duties that a registered nurse (RN) delegates to another healthcare professional, such as support workers or healthcare assistants, who are not RNs but have appropriate training and competence to carry out the task under the nurse’s supervision.
 These tasks can include administering medication, wound care, or monitoring vital signs.
-In the context of Training, Development, and Delegation of Individuals (TDDI), and under the regulations of the Care Quality Commission (CQC), additional emphasis is placed on ensuring that delegated care meets regulatory standards and provides safe, effective, and compassionate care.
+In the context of Treatment of Disease, Disorder, or Injury (TDDI), and under the regulations of the Care Quality Commission (CQC), additional emphasis is placed on ensuring that delegated care meets regulatory standards and provides safe, effective, and compassionate care.

 Best Practice Guidelines: RCN, NMC, and CQC